sksamuel/hoplite/README.md

 ## Config Loader

 As you have seen from the getting started guide, `ConfigLoader` is the entry point to using Hoplite.
-We can create an instance of this loader directly for simple cases, or use the `ConfigLoaderBuilder` if we need to customize how the loader works.
-Then we can load config into data classes from resources on the classpath, `java.io.File`, `java.nio.Path` , or URLS.
+We create an instance of this loader using the `ConfigLoaderBuilder` builder.

+Then we can load config into data classes from resources on the classpath, `java.io.File`, `java.nio.Path`, and so on.

-It is preferable to use the builder approach to creating a config loader beyond very simple usecases.
-To start, use `ConfigLoaderBuilder.default()` and after adding your sources, call `build`.
+To create a default builder, use `ConfigLoaderBuilder.default()` and after adding your sources, call `build`.
 Here is an example:

 ```kotlin
 ConfigLoaderBuilder.default()